(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to

 In the case of Addison's disease, when the adrenal gland tissues or extracts of the gland is fed to a dog patient, and when these proteins pass through the dog's gut immune tissue, it is thought to desensitize the body's immune response to these proteins.
 This can calm the body's response to its own similar tissue (in this case, the dog's own adrenal gland).

 They suggest that dogs should be fed home-cooked foods that include glandular tissues such as liver, kidney, and spleen to prevent or minimize the onset of diseases such as Addison's.

 While natural remedies cannot regenerate the adrenal glands, proper use of supplements and herbs can dramatically slow down the progression of Addison's disease in dogs.
 The key is to provide suitable nutrients to maintain a healthy body and a strong immune system.

 In particular, the following herbs and supplements are beneficial:

 Immune-boosting herbs such as oregano, turmeric, and astragalus are also essential to strengthen the dog's immunity.

-This supplement contains herbs (such as garlic, spirulina, alfalfa, burdock, dandelion) as well as EFA-rich flaxseed, vitamins and minerals which are all beneficial for strengthening a dog's adrenal functions, immune system, and overall general health.
+This supplement contains herbs (such as parsley, spirulina, alfalfa, turmeric) as well as EFA-rich flaxseed, vitamins and minerals which are all beneficial for strengthening a dog's adrenal functions, immune system, and overall general health.